Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/flywheel-1/program.typ

   date: datetime(year: 2023, month: 12, day: 14),
   (
-    (true, "Program the flywheel to be usable for driver control (Ajibola & Ishika)"), (true, "Test the flywheel for speed and scoring distance (Everyone)"), )
+    (true, "Program the flywheel to be usable for driver control (Ajibola & Ishika)"), (false, "Test the flywheel for speed and scoring distance (Everyone)"), )
 )